Bans of women's association football: Nigeria

+Colonial Nigeria

+During the early 1940s, women's football began a period of significant growth in Nigeria.
+After the British colonial administration allowed several charity matches to be held to raise funds for the war effort, the success of those matches (including high attendance, positive press coverage, and positive community effects) led women to begin organising their own teams and their own competitive matches.
+By the late 1940s, the colonial administration began to see this growth as a threat - according to Chuka Onwumechili of Howard University, the authorities believed they "had to take action.
+Not to do so, in the thinking of the colonial authorities was to surrender to native insurrection and disrespect for constituted authority.
+The colonialists were experiencing African natives violating the colonial sporting participation rules that were carefully outlined along sex lines.
+This challenge by the natives to colonial authority was not a simple matter.
+It was a major matter and the colonialists had to stamp their authority and keep the natives in line."
+In July 1950, therefore, the colonial administration banned the sport, citing the 1921 ban in England as precedent and claiming that if it did not ban women's football, its efforts to organise men's football could face international censure.
+However, the ban was met with resistance, with a number of teams continuing to play, and ultimately came to an end with Nigerian independence in October 1960.

+21st century

 In 2000, under the governorship of Ahmad Sani Yerima, Zamfara State introduced a ban on women's football as part of the implementation of Sharia into its legal system.
 In 2003, Niger State became the second Nigerian state to introduce a ban on women's football, with Governor Abdulkadir Kure stating that "I don't see anything rewarding about it as it is not in conformity with our culture."

 Norway

 In 1931, IF Fløya applied to the Norwegian Football Federation to start a women's team, but was banned by the Federation from establishing the team, with the Federation saying that the "football was for men only, and clubs should not let women play on their pitches, and referees should not referee women matches."
 It would take until the late-1960s for independent women's teams to be established, particularly with the leadership of Målfrid Kuvås, and until 1978 for the Federation to establish the Norway women's national football team.